COLUMBUS, Ind.-- A man accused of shooting at a Columbus police officer is dead after a shootout with police Saturday afternoon.

 The injured Columbus Police Officer has been identified as Ofc.
 Josh McCrary, a nine year veteran of CPD. pic.twitter.com/yQQwMNSUKe

 — Sgt.
 Stephen Wheeles (@ISPVersailles) September 30, 2017

 The suspect, identified by state police as 44-year-old Quentin Starke, then took off running.
 Police spent the next several hours trying to track him down.

 Just after noon, an Indiana State trooper searching where Starke was last seen found him hiding in a wooded area.
 The two exchanged gunfire.
 Starke was hit and killed.
-The trooper, identified as Trooper Eric Williams, was uninjured.
+The trooper was uninjured.

 The name of the trooper who exchanged gunfire with Starke has not been released.
 The shooting remains under investigation by Indiana State Police.

 MORE TOP STORIES | Amazon employee killed in forklift accident at Plainfield facility | Facebook post of homeless man helps Indianapolis family reunited after seven years | Who is Daniel Nations?
 The latest 'person of interest' in the murders of Libby & Abby in Delphi | Colts kneel, lock arms in show of unity against Donald Trump's comments | Home Tour: $675k Unique Art Deco design in Indy

 Top Trending Videos